Jate Lobell: Origin and early years

+Racing career

 The racehorse, owned by Joe McCluskey, was later trained and driven in the sulky by Mark O'Mara.
 At Maywood Park, O'Mara trained Jate Lobell behind the starting gate.
 Jate Lobell began his juvenile campaign in 1986 at the Chicago track.

+Two-year-old season

 As a juvenile, Jate Lobell posted an unbeaten 15-race season.
 His breakthrough on the Grand Circuit came August 13, 1986, when he won the $100,000 Review Futurity at Springfield, Illinois in straight heats, clocking 1:53 3/5.
 After his Springfield win, he claimed victories in the $195,000 Fox Stake in Indianapolis and the $435,000 Kentucky Pacing Derby at Louisville Downs.
 The colt paced the mile in 1:55 2/5 at the Kentucky Pacing Derby, tying the half-mile-track world record for 2-year-olds and taking home $204,785.
 He added the $106,000 American National in Chicago to his victories on September 13, 1986.

-At Lexington's Red Mile on September 23, 1986, Jate Lobell won the $104,350 International Stallion Stake in 1:53 on an off track, missing Nihilator's two-year-old record by only a fifth of a second.
+At Lexington's The Red Mile on September 23, 1986, Jate Lobell won the $104,350 International Stallion Stake in 1:53 on an off track, missing Nihilator's two-year-old record by only a fifth of a second.

 On October 4 at Freehold, he won an elimination race in 1:56, a track record for 2-year-old pacing colts.
 It was his fourteenth straight win and the fourth consecutive track record he broke, netting $7,500.
 He wrapped up a perfect 15-for-15 freshman campaign on October 11, 1986, with a victory in Freehold Raceway's Lou Babic Memorial Stake.
 With the win, his season earnings for Joe McCluskey reached $585,804.

 His undefeated record secured a $12 million syndication, with Tom Crouch of Kentuckiana Farms in Georgetown, Kentucky acquiring 25%.
 Jate Lobell was slated to cover 135 mares in 1988.